Witzend: Wally Wood era

 Wood launched witzend in the summer of 1966, with a statement of "no policy" and a desire to give his friends in the comics field a creative detour from the formulaic industry mainstream.
-During this same period, editor Bill Spicer and critic Richard Kyle began promoting and popularizing the terms "graphic novel" and "graphic story", and in 1967 Spicer changed the title of his Fantasy Illustrated to Graphic Story Magazine.
+During this same period, editor Bill Spicer and critic Richard Kyle began promoting and popularizing the terms "graphic novel" and "graphic story"; in 1967, Spicer changed the title of his Fantasy Illustrated to Graphic Story Magazine.
 Kyle, Spicer, Wood and Pearson all envisioned an explosion of graphic narratives far afield of the commercial comic book industry.

 Wally Wood's cover of witzend #10 (1976).

-Advertisements described witzend as "intended for fans and collectors of science fiction, comics, satire, S+S and related fields" with "the work of the world's best cartoonists and illustrators", mentioning Al Williamson, Jack Gaughan, Frank Frazetta, and Reed Crandall.
+Advertisements described witzend as "intended for fans and collectors of science fiction, comics, satire, sword & sorcery, and related fields" with "the work of the world's best cartoonists and illustrators", mentioning Al Williamson, Jack Gaughan, Frank Frazetta, and Reed Crandall.
 The magazine's first issue had Wood's "Animan" and "Bucky Ruckus", and Williamson's science fiction adventure "Savage World".
 Crandall illustrated Edgar Rice Burroughs, along with pages by Steve Ditko, Gaughan, Gil Kane, Jack Kirby, Ralph Reese, Roy G. Krenkel and Angelo Torres.
 The issue finished with Frazetta's back cover portrait of Buster Crabbe.

 The second issue displayed a front cover by Wood and a back cover by Reese.
 Gray Morrow's "Orion", which began in this issue of witzend, was completed in Heavy Metal in 1979.
 Two pages of "Hey, Look!" by Harvey Kurtzman were followed by "a feeble fable" from Warren Sattler, "If You Can't Join 'em...
 Beat 'em" and more ERB illustrations by Crandall and Frazetta.
 The center spread presented poems by Wood, Reese and Pearson.
 Following a Bill Elder cartoon, "Midnight Special" by Ditko and "By the Fountain in the Park" by Don Martin, Wood offered another "Animan" installment.

 In the third issue, between a Wood front cover and a Williamson back cover, were Ditko's first "Mr. A", "The Invaders" by Richard Bassford, Wood's "Pipsqueak Papers", more "Hey, Look!" pages and "Last Chance", a previously unpublished 1950s EC New Direction story, drawn by Frazetta and rewritten and edited by Bill Pearson.
 The issue also featured work by Roger Brand, Will Eisner, Richard "Grass" Green and Art Spiegelman.

 With witzend number four, Wood began a serialization of his epic fantasy, "The World of the Wizard King".
 These installments of illustrated prose fiction were co-authored with Pearson.
 Shifting from illustrated text to a comics format, Wood continued the storyline in his later graphic novel, published in two editions (one b/w, one color)—The Wizard King (1978) and The King of the World (Éditions du Triton, 1978).